CivicActions/accessibility/_people/luke-fretwell.md

 ---

-Luke Fretwell is a team member of CivicActions Accessibility and is co-founder and CEO of the digital government platform, [ProudCity](https://proudcity.com/).
+Luke Fretwell is a team member of CivicActions Accessibility, co-founder and CEO of the digital government platform, [ProudCity](https://proudcity.com/).